GitGitUz/SmartShuffle/README.md

   These rules exceed the current scope of the project and hence will be ignored in favor of a simpler implementation.

   Since we are not modeling songs in our database (only Users and Playlists) and mainly wish to visualize the shuffling algorithm, it is sufficient for this project's scope to have the field belong to individual songs inside a playlist.
-A "play" will also be recorded as soon as a song is played, not according to the rule above.
+A "play" will be recorded for the song at the top of the queue on each shuffle, not according to the rule above.
 The 'plays' value for a song exists only for the lifetime of the song in the playlist.
 Once a song is removed, that value is essentially reset to 0.